Dell postpones meeting on buyout as more votes needed

 Vanguard and BlackRock had previously opposed the deal, but ultimately switched sides, a source said, requesting anonymity because the matter is not public.

-Other investors previously seen as swing votes, such as State Street Corp (STT.N), Bank of New York Mellon Corp (BK.N) and Invesco also voted in favor of the deal on the eve of the shareholders' meeting, the source said.
+Other investors previously seen as swing votes, such as State Street Corp, Bank of New York Mellon Corp and Invesco also voted in favor of the deal on the eve of the shareholders' meeting, the source said.

-T. Rowe Price Group Inc (TROW.O), Highfields Capital Management, Pzena Investment Management and Yacktman Asset Management have previously voiced opposition to the deal.
+T. Rowe Price Group Inc, Highfields Capital Management, Pzena Investment Management and Yacktman Asset Management have previously voiced opposition to the deal.
 T. Rowe Price, which owns roughly 4 percent of Dell's stock, reiterated its opposition on Thursday to the deal.

 State Street declined to comment.
 Vanguard declined to comment.
 Representatives of the investment firms did not respond to requests for comment.